kroschu/FriendUPSimpleInstall/README.md

 11. Stops Friend services
 12. Configures apache(for stopping), and stops server.
 13. **This part is optional,** but it also helps you setting up SSL/TLS using Let's Encrypt service(If you chose to use SSL/TLS).
 You just have to answer few more questions, and you are ready to go.
 Not only this step runs Certbot to help you that, **it also links your certificate files to actual path where FriendUP looks certificate files for.**
+14. Installs Friend Core as systemd service and enables it(so that Friend Core will start when system boots).